 Vaping is done pretty much the same as smoking, so you will heat the e-liquid and inhale the vapours directly into your mouth and/or lungs.
 This is one of the fastest ways for chemicals to get into your bloodstream and produce effects.
 If what you inhale is not tested or fir for consumption that might get you in serious trouble.

 Please note to keep the bottles or recipients for a longer time if you have a problem.
 Show them to your physician as the labels can contain information that is very important to your health.

 It is also worth to mention here the effects of allergies to various components.
 This could happen if a chemical is switched for something cheaper and you will not know that.

 Effects on your hardware

-We left this on a secondary plan as we consider that your health is priority.
-Counterfeit e-liquids however can and will damage your hardware as well.
+We left this on a secondary plan as we consider that your health is a priority.
+Counterfeit e-liquids, however, can and will damage your hardware as well.
 The coil can burn faster, get clogged or heat intensely without any reason.
 This is easy to sort if you have a spare coil, yet not all bad quality liquids have these symptoms.
 Always make sure you adjust your hardware for the liquid you have (50/50 pr Max VG) so that you do not mistake the symptoms.

 What to do if you find counterfeit items?

 There is a series of things you want to do if you find a counterfeit product or have suspicions about it: